-1. Avoid Boarding Facilities
+1. Consider Alternatives To Boarding Facilities

 Boarding facilities and kennels take on many dogs at a time, which can create a noisy, stressful environment.
 These facilities are often understaffed around the holidays, and your dog is not likely to get the personal attention they need.

 2. Find A Trusted Friend Or Relative

 If you’re not around, the next best thing is someone your dog has met and trusts.
-A friend or relative that your dog sees often will make him a bit more at ease than a stranger.
+A friend or relative your dog sees often will make them feel a bit more at ease than a stranger.

 3. Get A Pet Sitter

-The best pet sitter is one that will stay in your home and watch your dog.
-That way your pup will at least have a familiar environment, which can ease his nerves a bit.
+The best pet sitter is one who will stay in your home and watch your dog.
+That way your pup will at least have a familiar environment, which can ease their nerves a bit.